 Step 9.
 Application of Org2 send the obtained genesis block to its peers within a JoinChannel request and asks these peers to join the channel.
 The peer uses the local MSP to authenticate the JoinChannel request.

 Step 10.
 Upon joining a channel, and processing the genesis block included in the JoinChannel request the peers retrieve the list of anchor peers.
-The gossip layer of the peer notifies the gossip leader of the organization the peer belong to, that it has joined the channel.
-That leader peer can then connect to the ordering service on the peer's behalf.
+The gossip layer of the peer notifies the gossip layer of all peers in the organization, that it has joined the channel.
+One of the peers in that organization that has also joined the channel, hen connects to the ordering service behalf of all peers of that organization that have joined the channel.
 The peer receives the channel related ledger blocks by connecting directly to the ordering service itself (leader peer) or from the leader peer.
 As a result, the peer re ceives the new channel’s transactions (normally it will be only the genesis block) and will have to check that the genesis block it received matches the one the application provided to it with the JoinChannel request.
 After that, it parses the genesis block and instantiates the corresponding chain instance, i.e., MSPManager, Ledger, and cache.

 Step 11.
 After Initializing the channel’s MSP, the peers that joined the channel disseminate via the gossip layer the channel’s MSP to all peers of their organization, in order to ensure that peers that belong to different organizations but their organizations share a channel, can communicate with each other.